ArsenalChampoins/ICSE-2022/README.md

-# Grand: Finding Logic Bugs in Gremlin-Based Graph Database Systems via Randomized Differential Testing

-##### *Noted: This web is to show the bugs detected by Grand anonymously. <u>Do not</u> try to find the real information of the authors of Grand!*
+## *Noted: This web is to show the bugs detected by Grand anonymously. <u>Do not</u> try to find the real information of the authors of Grand!*

 To demonstrate the effectiveness of Grand in finding logic bugs in Gremlin-based graph database systems, we evaluate Grand on four widely-used graph database systems, and real-world logic bugs in them.